DalekIRC/no-services/README.md

 ```
 /REGISTER Valware valerie@valware.co.uk FantasticPasswordWhichDefinitelyNobodyWillEverGuessLmao
 ```
-### LOGIN
+### Logging In
-This logs you into your account based on what nick you are using.
-Currently authing as an account other than your nick is unsupported.
-This command will eventually be expanded to allow specifying an account and password.
-Users may also use SASL, but this is a command intended for users to type.
+You have two options here.
+You may either use SASL PLAIN as is standard in clients, or you can use the command `/LOGIN` to login to your current nick.
+In the future this will support specifying an account name to log into.
 The syntax is as follows:
 ```
 /LOGIN <password>
 ```